evhub/mesa-optimization/post2.md

 &nbsp;

-_The third post in the Mesa-Optimization Sequence, titled “The inner alignment problem,” will be released in two days._
+_The third post in the Mesa-Optimization Sequence, titled “The Inner Alignment Problem,” will be released in two days._

 [Glossary](https://intelligence.org/learned-optimization/#glossary) | [Bibliography](https://intelligence.org/learned-optimization/#bibliography)